Seasoned Tomato Sauce Recipe for Home Canning

 Prepare the Ingredients

-- Weigh the tomatoes, rinse well under clean, running water, and air dry on a clean towel.
+- Weigh the tomatoes, rinse them well under clean, running water, and air-dry on clean towels.

 - Once the volume is reduced by half, turn off the heat, and let the sauce cool slightly before straining.